 Meteorites Created with Apparent Age?

 For these rocks to have been part of Mars in the original creation but now be on Earth would require a rather unlikely series of events (eg. Brown’s theory).
-As a result it may be tempting to just accept the apparent age of the meteorites and transit times but say that God just made the meteorites in transit with built-in cosmic-ray exposure to appear that they had been in space for millions of years and even evidence that the rocks were part of Mars even though they never had been.
+As a result to maintain a young-earth (and young universe) interpretation of Genesis it may be tempting to just accept the apparent age of the meteorites and transit times but say that God just made the meteorites in transit with built-in cosmic-ray exposure to appear that they had been in space for millions of years and even evidence that the rocks were part of Mars even though they never had been.
 This would be similar to the creationists argument that starlight was created in transit rather than actually having been emitted from a star.
 I’ve addressed the popular apparent age argument numerous times on this blog.
 Please see: